stayfor21/MyOfferFlow-Job-Tracker/README.md

 ### 11. Footer

-OfferFlow includes a minimal product footer at the bottom of the dashboard.
+MyOfferFlow includes a minimal product footer at the bottom of the dashboard.

 The footer includes: